vergissberlin/news-blog/README.rst

 Filter articles by author
 -------------------------
-Although only available through TypoScript, you can utilize ``plugin.tx_news.settings.authors`` to filter records by author(s).
-It takes a comma-separated list of backend user id's to filter records.
-This way, you can set up author pages with a list of their articles.
+You can utilize TypoScript setting ``plugin.tx_news.settings.authors`` or GP param ``tx_news_pi1[overwriteDemand][authors]`` to filter records by author(s) where the first takes precedence over the latter.
+Both take a comma-separated list of backend user id's to filter records.
+This way, you can set up author pages with a list of their articles or filter the news list by author.

 RTE transformation service to support code formatting
 -----------------------------------------------------